-In this task, you will demonstrate your understanding of Professional Standards and Codes of Ethics and Conduct that guide the work of professional educators by creating a digital artefact (a digital file that you will upload to a digital portfolio; this artefact can be a diagram, mind map or combination of images and words) that responds to the question: What does it mean to be a professional educator in the 21st century?
-Your response to this assessment task will be used as the first entry in an e-portfolio which you will add to throughout your pre-service program to record your ongoing professional learning and demonstrate the Australian Professional Standards for Teachers at the Graduate Career Stage.
+In this task, you will demonstrate your understanding of Professional Standards and Codes of Ethics and Conduct that guide the work of professional educators by creating an artefact (this artefact can be a diagram, mind map or combination of images and words) that responds to the question: What does it mean to be a professional educator in the 21st century?

-You are encouraged to be creative in the construction of a digital artefact which must clearly show the relationship between the goals of the Melbourne Declaration and the principles that shape professional practice and the decisionmaking of educators outlined in Professional Standards, frameworks for good teaching and Codes of Ethics for teachers.
-Your artefact should be accompanied by a written annotation in the form of a critical reflection of 1500 words that: (a) describes how your artefact represents key ideas about the impact of social, economic and cultural change on the purpose and outcomes of education in 21st century Australian society;
+You are encouraged to be creative in the construction of an artefact which must clearly show the relationship between the goals of the Melbourne Declaration and the principles that shape professional practice and the decision-making of educators outlined in Professional Standards, frameworks for good teaching and Codes of Ethics for teachers.
+Your artefact should be accompanied by a written annotation in the form of a critical reflection essay of 1500 words that: (a) describes how your artefact represents key ideas about the impact of social, economic and cultural change on the purpose and outcomes of education in 21st century Australian society;